sysghent/plant-pot/README.md

 * **Core Support Crate**: Enables access to the core processor's features, like interrupts and system timers.
 See [Cortex-M](https://crates.io/crates/cortex-m).
 * **Peripheral Access Crate (PAC)**: Built on top of the core support crate, the PAC contains auto-generated code for accessing hardware peripherals (like GPIO, ADC, etc.) based on SVD files from the chip manufacturer.
 See [RP235X-PAC](https://crates.io/crates/rp235x-pac).

-The Embassy framework builds on top of the PAC to provide a more intuitive and convenient API for accessing the hardware.
+The Embassy framework builds on top of the PAC and HAL to provide a more intuitive and convenient API for accessing the hardware.

 ### Medium Level